Tuesday, October 20, 2009

 3-in1 plus 1, Happy Kaarawan!

-There’s never a dull moment whenever I’m with my friends, that’s for sure.
-Be it a simple detour to Mainlib just to have Canton, or a semi-planned bakasyon engrande out of town –-fun and madness would always be a given when I’m in the company of these kickass people.
-The other day we were all in Cubao to celebrate Aly and Chel’s bday.
+By God, my friends are never boring.
+It doesn't even matter where we are (or what we eat) --we could be in AS-CAL pigging out on siomai or isaw, or we could stray far in the malls opting for Italian's --fun and madness would always be a given when I’m in the company of these kickass people.
+Like the other day we were all in Cubao to celebrate Aly and Chel’s bday.
 To say that the house party was FUN would be a SHAMEFUL UNDERSTATEMENT.
-Chel’s parents weren’t around, while Aaron a.k.a Chel’s indifferent brother couldn’t care less about what we were doing.
+Chel’s parents weren’t around, while Aaron a.k.a Chel’s indifferent brother couldn’t have cared less about what we were doing.
 In essence you could guess that the poor house was left at our mercy.
 R-A-W-R!
 Just imagine the kid from Home Alone, only we're a group instead of a kid --a group of rambunctious kids who would turn the house around by the time the adults get back.
 Real mature. ;)

 Highlights of the night: